Home

 - Gerald Durrell.

-An old Italian recipe
+Old Italian recipe

-1. 500g black olives (with pits, of course, Italians would utterly turn up their noses at pitted olives!).
+1. 500g black olives (with pits, of course; Italians would utterly turn up their noses at pitted olives!).

 2. Paprika, 1 green and 1 red, sliced (Bell peppers).